MIXING & EFFECTS

 detection of transients and therefore the quickest compression response.
 Peak detection is most appropriate when the compressor is used with a high

 compression ratio, to prevent clipping.

-- RMS - RMS (Average) detection, best suited for loudness compression.
+- RMS - RMS (Average) detection, best suited typical compression duties.
 This mode tracks the average input level and is best suited for smoothing

 out volume changes in an instrument or voice.
 RMS produces a smoother compression response since transients will not trigger compression.